 FDM is a widely used 3D printing technology that creates objects by layering melted thermoplastic material.
 It's ideal for producing functional prototypes, custom parts, and small-scale production, offering affordability and ease of use.

-3.What are the benefits of FDM 3D printing?
+3.What materials are available for FDM printing?

 Choose JITMFG for Demand-Driven production solutions